Estimated reading time: 5 minutes

 Hybrid vehicles use different types of batteries, each with unique characteristics.
 The most common types include:

 - Nickel-Metal Hydride (NiMH): Known for their durability and long lifespan, NiMH batteries are commonly used in models like the Toyota Prius.
+Learn more about best hybrid battery service options for NiMH packs.

 - Lithium-Ion (Li-ion): These batteries are lighter and more efficient but can be more sensitive to temperature changes.
+For Nissan owners, check Nissan Altima hybrid battery options by year.

 Understanding the type of battery in your vehicle is crucial, as it can impact maintenance practices and lifespan expectations.
+For guidance on maintaining hybrid batteries in rideshare vehicles, see our Hybrid Battery Maintenance Guide for Uber & Lyft.

 Key Factors Influencing Battery Lifespan